PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 :::caution[Example of banning a player on all servers]

-This is not a recommended way to ban players due to the fact that there may not be anyone online on the target servers, but it is an example of how this can be used.
+This is not a recommended way to ban players, due to the fact that there may not be anyone online on the target servers, but it is an example of how this can be used.

 :::

-#### MessageRaw
+#### `MessageRaw`

 The `MessageRaw` message type is used to send a raw chat component to a player.
 The target player is specified by the second parameter - Player name or "ALL" for all players.
 This is also useful for sending messages to players who are on a different server within the proxied network.

 ```java
 public class MyPlugin extends JavaPlugin {

     @Override
     public void onEnable() {
         this.getServer().getMessenger().registerOutgoingPluginChannel(this, "BungeeCord");

         Player player = ...;
         ByteArrayDataOutput out = ByteStreams.newDataOutput();
         out.writeUTF("MessageRaw");